 All community action agencies (CAA) are governed by a tri-partite Board of Directors, meaning 1/3 must consist of elected public officials or their representatives, not less than 1/3 of members must be chosen democratically and represent low-income individuals/families, and the remaining 1/3 of members must represent the community (business, labor, industry, religious, law enforcement, education, other major groups, and interests).
 CAA boards are governing boards which means the board of directors is the community action agency and is legally responsible for its actions.
 The board provides oversight and sets policy, while the Executive Director and the employees of STEP perform the day-to-day operations.
 STEP board members are all volunteers.

 The STEP board of directors utilizes its committees to carry out the functions and operations of the board.
-STEP has 8 committees.
-They are the: Executive Committee, Finance Committee, Nominating Committee, Planning Committee, Fundraising Committee, Audit Committee, Personnel Committee, and Building Committee.
+STEP has 7 committees.
+They are the: Executive Committee, Finance Committee, Nominating Committee, Planning & Evaluation Committee, Fundraising Committee, Audit Committee and Personnel Committee.

 The STEP board of directors works very closely with the Head Start policy council, fulfilling the Head Start Performance Standards requiring that certain governance functions be shared jointly by the STEP board of directors and the Head Start policy council.